JunweiZang/FDPS/README.md

 3. Resource allocation/reservation and scheduling module.
 4. External collision resolution module (i.e. prioritised re-broadcast and scheduling).
 5. Average PDR/Latency/Collision Duration performance analyser module.

+Together with the workflow diagrams shown in the paper, codes can be implemented, and results can be reproduced.